YoggaPrastyaWijaya/Exploratory-Data-Analysis-for-Text-Data-Tokopedia-Laptop-Sleeve-Reviews/README.md

 ## Project Structure
 - **Data Collection:** Gathered sales data, pricing information, product descriptions, and customer reviews from Tokopedia.
 - **Data Cleaning:** Processed and cleaned the data to ensure accuracy and consistency.
-- **Exploratory Data Analysis (EDA):** Performed EDA to identify key patterns, trends, and outliers.
+- **Exploratory Data Analysis (EDA):** Performed EDA to identify key pattern and trends
-- **Visualization:** Created visualizations to illustrate the findings using Tableau.
+- **Visualization:** Created visualizations to illustrate the findings using Tableau..

 ## Data Sources
 - Sales and pricing data from Tokopedia's laptop sleeve products.